Lewuathe/storm-cookbook/README.md

 Usage
 -----
-First you have to add your storm package under `files/default` as tar.gz format.
+First you have to add your storm package under `files/default` as tar.gz format in default `install_method`.

 ```
 $ cp <your storm package> cookbooks/storm-cluster/files/default/
 ```

+If you change `install_method` to `remote_file`, the package will be downloaded automatically.

 ## Recipes